karoliskoncevicius/vim-sendtowindow/README.md

 * `<space>j` sends to the bottom window
 * `<space>h` sends to the left window

-In order to change the above key maps add the following to you *vimrc*:
+In order to change the above key maps add the following to your *vimrc*:

     let g:sendtowindow_use_defaults=0